nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 # [Takeaways](https://nextstrain.org/ncov/2020-03-13?c=country&d=map&p=full)
 - The virus has been introduced to many parts of the globe multiple times.
 Not all introductions result in local transmission.
 <br><br>
-- We see evidence of local transmission across Europe, parts of the United States, Australia, China, and Southeast Asia.
+- We see evidence of local transmission across Europe, parts of the United States, China, and Southeast Asia.
 <br><br>
 - Controlling local outbreaks through social distancing is crucial to protect the vulnerable.